Cedar, Port Orford (Chamaecyparis lawsoniana)-Root Rot

 • Resistant Chamaecyparis lawsoniana are now available including susceptible scions grafted onto resistant rootstocks.

 • In sensitive forested areas of southwest Oregon, unpaved roads are closed during the rainy season.
 Also, consider removal of cedars along the road side to prevent infections in those areas.
+This pathogen moves in infested soil, so clean boots and equipment after leaving infested area.

 • Avoid reusing pots from a previous crop for propagation.
 If pots must be reused then wash off all debris and soak in a sanitizing solution or treat with aerated steam for 30 min.